-Key Fiscal 2023 Compensation Decisions-Our Talent and Compensation Committee (also referred to as the "Committee") designed our executive compensation program to support strategic growth plans and long-term commitments to our shareholders.
+Key Fiscal 2023 Compensation Decisions-Our Talent and Compensation Committee (also referred to as the "Committee") designed our executive compensation program to support our strategic growth plans and long-term commitments to shareholders.
 After reviewing the function and results of the executive compensation program for fiscal 2022, the Committee implemented the following changes for fiscal 2023:

 Fiscal 2023 Compensation Related Action Overview Annual Cash Incentive Design Update We maintained three financial metrics in the plan that were consistent with our strategy and communication to investors while transitioning the profit metric from Adjusted Profit Before Taxes to Operating Income.
-Additionally, we modified the weighting of each metric to reflect the relative importance of each component; Revenue (30%), Gross Margin % (30%), and Operating Income (40%) Long-Term Incentive Award Design Update We maintained Adjusted EPS as a financial metric in the plan while transitioning from Operating Cash Flow to Revenue in support of our go-forward growth strategy.
-Cumulative three-year metric weightings include Adjusted EPS (60%) and Revenue (40%).
+Additionally, we modified the weighting of each metric to reflect its relative importance; Revenue (weighted 30%), Gross Margin % (30%), and Operating Income (40%).
+Long-Term Incentive Award Design Update We maintained Adjusted EPS as a financial metric in the plan while transitioning from Operating Cash Flow to Revenue in support of our go-forward growth strategy.
+Our cumulative three-year metrics now include Adjusted EPS (weighted 60%) and Revenue (40%).
 We maintained a three-year relative TSR modifier that will continue to be measured against an industry-focused comparison group.